nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-export-config.rst

 FSAL (required)
     See the ``EXPORT { FSAL  {} }`` block.

+    The FSAL for an export can not be changed dynamically.
+In order to change the FSAL, a new export must be created.

+    At this time, no FSAL actually supports any updatable options.

 EXPORT { CLIENT  {} }
 --------------------------------------------------------------------------------
 Take all the "export permissions" options from EXPORT_DEFAULTS.
 The client lists are dynamically updateable.

+Note that when the CLIENT blocks are processed on config reload, a new client access list is constructed and atomically swapped in.
+This allows adding, removing, and re-arranging clients as well as changing the access for any give client.

 Clients(client list, empty)